 16. Gift-Wrapping Fundraiser

-Some people love nothing more than to curl ribbons and tie bows.
+Some people love nothing more than curly ribbons and festive wrapping paper.
 Others, not so much.
 For the less-crafty among us, host a gift-wrapping event during which volunteers wrap people’s gifts in exchange for donations.
 Maybe you can even snag a prime spot in front of the local toy store!
 Don't forget that you can take payment in any form that works for you: cold, hard cash, toys for disadvantaged kids, warm socks for the homeless, canned goods for the local food pantry, or social shares and peer-to-peer networking!

 17. Las Posadas (December 16-24)